gibatronic/foosball/CONTRIBUTING.md

 # which configuration is loaded and if it should watch
 # for file changes
 ENVIRONMENT='development'

-# where logs should be written to when running in
-# production mode. defaults to a temporary file
-LOG_FILE=''

 # port number to listen to, set to zero for randomness
 PORT='4269'